google/quiver-dart/README.md

 `hashObjects`, `hash2`, `hash3`, and `hash4` generate high-quality hashCodes for
 a list of objects, or 2, 3, or 4 arguments respectively.

+`Interval` is a connected set of `Comparable` values.
+It may have upper and lower bounds, and those bounds may be open or closed.  `Bound`s can be used to represent these bounds when creating or processing `Interval`s.

 [quiver.core]: http://google.github.io/quiver-dart/docs/quiver.core.html

 ## [quiver.io][]